davatorium/rofi/doc/rofi.1.markdown

     rofi -show run

-If `-show` is the last option passed to rofi, the first enabled modi is shown.
+If `-show` is the last option passed to rofi, the first enabled modes is shown.

-`-modi` *mode1,mode2*
+`-modes` *mode1,mode2*

 Specify an ordered, comma-separated list of modes to enable.
 Enabled modes can be changed at runtime.
 Default key is `Ctrl+Tab`.
 If no modes are specified, all configured modes will be enabled.
 To only show the `run` and `ssh` launcher:

-    rofi -modi "run,ssh" -show run
+    rofi -modes "run,ssh" -show run

 Custom modes can be added using the internal `script` mode.
 Each such mode has two parameters: